tryffel/eventsourcing/README.md

 type fetchFunc func() (core.Iterator, error)
 ```

-The `callbackFunc` is called for every iterated event.
+The `callbackFunc` is called for every iterated event inside the projection.
 The event is typed and can be handled in the same way as the aggregate `Transition()` method.

 ```go
 type callbackFunc func(e eventsourcing.Event) error